nathanLloydw/pet-hamper/wp-content/plugins/best-woocommerce-feed/README.txt

 = What file formats does this plugin generate? =
 This plugin generates product feeds in the following file formats:

-- XML
+- XML feed
-- TXT
-- CSV
+- CSV feed
+- TEXT feed
-- TSV
+- TSV feed
+- RSS feed

 = What is the feed auto-update feature? =
 For feeds that you extracted under certain specifications, you can now schedule it to be updated, with new products, automatically.
 You can choose daily, hourly or weekly updates of feed.